domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # Currently working on
-[WORK IN PROGRESS 0.3]
+[WORK IN PROGRESS 0.3 ADMIN PANEL]

-New Admin Panel:

-No skecthes needed, I have something in mind.
+Documentation should come from the favro cards

 Fixed street number (if it still exists, change that to Apartment / Office Number)